stepchowfun/dotfiles/README.md

 ### Automatic

-1. Run this: `curl https://www.stephanboyer.com/dotfiles | sh`
+1. Run this: `curl -sSf https://www.stephanboyer.com/dotfiles | sh`
 2. Configure your terminal to use the `13pt Meslo LG S Regular for Powerline` font.

 ### Manual